Jaymz665/AsteroidOSLinux/README.md

 cd AsteroidOSLinux/
 ```

-Make sure your watch is already connected via bluetooth and run the example script:
+Make sure your watch is already connected via bluetooth set up your example.py and run the example script:

 ```
 ./example.py